4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 What better way to end your trip to New York than with dinner and a drink in one of the city’s best-known areas?

-If you’re looking for a memorable final night in the city, here are a few bars in the West Village to consider–they all have incredibly different vibes.
+If you’re looking for a memorable final night in the city, here are a few bars in the Village to consider–they all have incredibly different vibes.

 Marie’s Crisis Cafe

-This tiny, sing-along piano bar is perfect for show tunes lovers: if you want a final Broadway fix in the city, grab a drink and sing your heart out (don’t worry–it’s loud enough that no one can hear you!) at Marie’s Crisis Cafe.
+If you want a final Broadway fix in the city, grab a drink and sing your heart out (don’t worry–it’s loud enough that no one can hear you!) at Marie’s Crisis Cafe.

 Like so many places in New York, you’ll probably have to wait in a line to get in… but you can just write that off as participating in an iconic New York ritual in and of itself.